kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    - Write a ConfigMap for making available all the information required for joining, and set up related RBAC access rules.

-   - Ensure access to the CSR signing API for bootstrap tokens.
+   - Let Bootstrap Tokens access the CSR signing API.

-   - Configure auto approval for new CSR requests.
+   - Configure auto-approval for new CSR requests.

    See [kubeadm join](kubeadm-join.md) for additional info.